oeitam/mgtd/README.md

  - ~~Done document all the commands~~
  - enable bulk priority [of a list of ids] some priorioty (bulk priority change)
  - ~~Done, not exactly this way --> add that when the server is dying, it will copy the local directory to the area that is being backed up in one-drive. keep prod/dev seperatelly and override old~~
- - support bulk upload of commands from a txt file
+ - \\/support bulk upload of commands from a txt file
  - add default sort and filter in the printing of DF - in regular list and in list html
  - ~~Done when listing a single item - still report in a table (unless want all fields) or list in a column (not a row)~~
  - when listing activity - for the project and task include first 2/3 words, not just the number